jimfinnis/angort/README.md

 ### Closures

 Anonymous functions can refer to variables in their enclosing function or word, in which case a closure is created to store the value when the enclosing function exits.
-This closure is mutable - its value can be changed by the anonymous function.
+This closure is by mutable - its value can be changed by the anonymous function.
 For example:

     :mkcounter |:x|     # declare a local variable x 0!x             # set it to zero